Familymoon Trip to Maine, August 2009

 2. It’s Complicated…

 Regardless of those events, however, we were an outdoor adventure-oriented family from Seattle, Washington, in the Great Pacific Northwest.
 I’d started working at the iconic Downtown Seattle REI store the year before after my previous career died in the economic collapse.
 Kristina was busy training for a new career in organizational development.
-It was a struggle to launch a new business in the midst of the Recession, especially without the usual advanced degrees, and, leveraging her experiences, launch she did anyway.
-In one of her numerous workshops and seminars, she became close friends with Andrea from Connecticut.
+Such proved a rough, up and down and back up again journey.
+She discovered it was a struggle to launch a new business in the midst of the Recession, especially without the usual advanced degrees.
+Leveraging her experiences, however, launch she did anyway.
+In one of her numerous workshops and seminars she took to train and develop professionally, she became close friends with Andrea, a business coach from Connecticut.
 She’s way over in New England, out in the Atlantic Northeast, and yet they met at an extended seminar training in Northern California deep in the redwoods and sequoias.

 At some point Andrea invited Kristina to bring her newlywed hubby, me, and our three daughters to Maine where her family owned land along the shores of a large lake called Crawford Pond.
 Their holdings included a small cabin called the Little Red Cottage.
 Andrea’s family also owned an island out in the lake where her sister and her sister’s family would come up from Florida to take a month-plus-long break from their busy restaurant business on the Gulf Coast side of the peninsula.
 OK, sounds fun!
 Yes?
 Sooo let’s gooo!
 And flying a family of five with all our camping gear from Seattle to rural Maine took longer than a flight to Central America or the Caribbean.
 To keep costs way down we had to bundle ourselves thru layovers from Las Vegas to D.C. and Newark and finally, Portland.
 The journey took about 2 days to get to the cabin, and another 2+ days to get home.

 Several more years rolled by, however, before we finally, at long last, officially married.
 For so long we were just too darn busy to slow down and stop to finalize our wedding plans.
 We already lived together and operated as a blended family.
 Sometimes we referred to each other as husband and wife when being introduced to strangers.
 After all, we were already married in our view.
 Wore those rings, y’know.
 Both of us were busy working full-time and overtime in our business, part of a network within a larger international financial aggregate, raising children together, and co-parenting with our exes.
 Every time we stopped to secure a venue, everything was booked up one to two years in advance.
+Often they were out of our Recession-conscious budget.
+We found it challenging to find available ministers and other officiants we resonated with.
 So in our mind, we were already married, just not licensed and certified by the state or blessed by any one religion.

 Thus we were already raising our three kids as a married family.
 Morgan, who nowadays goes by Dylan, is my oldest child with Gwen.
 Eventually, Gwen and I adopted Kate, Gwen’s sister’s child, as an infant.
 We raised those two as our daughters.
 I had helped deliver Morgan in a home birth, and eight years later, helped deliver Talia in a home birth, too.
 All three children grew up together and viewed themselves as sisters.
 Morgan and Kate viewed Kristina as their stepmom, and Talia me as her stepdad, altho she usually just calls me, “Dad.”
 I view them all as “my daughters” as I helped raised all three of them.
 Gwen and her partners were supportive of Kristina and me, and we of them when they had the kids.